Brain-based Learning

 1. The search for meaning occurs through patterning: Patterning refers to the meaningful organization and categorization of information.
 The brain is designed to perceive and generate patterns, and it resists having patterns imposed.

-1. Emotions are to patterning: What we learn is influenced and organized by emotions.
+1. Emotions are critical to patterning: What we learn is influenced and organized by emotions.

 1. The brain processes wholes and parts simultaneously: There is evidence of brain laterality, however, the two hemispheres are inextricably interactive.

-1. Learning involves both focused and peripheral : The brain absorbs information of which it is directly aware, but it also incorporates the one that lie beyond the field of attention.
+1. Learning involves both focused attention and peripheral perception: The brain absorbs information of which it is directly aware, but it also incorporates the one that lie beyond the field of attention.

 1. Learning involves both conscious and unconscious processes: Signals that are peripherally perceived enter the brain without the learners’ awareness and interact at unconscious levels.

-1. We have two : spatial and rote: The spatial system does not need rehearsal and allows for instant memory of experiences.
+1. We have two types of memory: spatial and rote: The spatial memory system does not need rehearsal and allows for instant memory of experiences.
 The counterpart of the spatial memory system is a set of systems designed for storing relatively unrelated information. (rote)

 1. We understand and remember best when facts and skills are embedded in natural, spatial memory: Spatial memory is generally best invoked through experiential learning.